andreygrechin/umbr_api/README.rst

 Error while accessing macOS keyring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Python's binaries may not be signed and they will fail to get an access to macOS keyring.
+Python's binaries may not be signed, and they fail to get access to macOS keyring.
 You should resign them manually to fix it.
 Error message::

     keyring.backends._OS_X_API.SecAuthFailure: (-25293, 'Security Auth Failure: make sure python is signed with codesign util')